scy/perthensis/README.md

 # Perthensis: an asynchronous framework for MicroPython.

-The Perthensis library uses [`uasyncio`](https://docs.micropython.org/en/latest/library/uasyncio.html) functionality present in (very) recent versions of [MicroPython](https://micropython.org/) to simplify running multiple (background) tasks on your board.
+The Perthensis library uses [`uasyncio`](https://docs.micropython.org/en/latest/library/uasyncio.html) functionality present in recent versions of [MicroPython](https://micropython.org/) to simplify running multiple (background) tasks on your board.

 But it's not just about the async stuff.
 Additionally, it should be a kind of framework or toolset to make everyday MicroPython tasks easier.